Need to talk? Call 1800 882 436.

 What are the symptoms of thrush?

-If you have breast or nipple thrush, your baby will probably have thrush too.
-They may have a white coating on their tongue or inside their cheeks and a red nappy rash surrounded by small dots.
+If you have breast or nipple thrush, your baby may also have thrush.
+They may have a white coating on their tongue or inside their cheeks, and a red nappy rash with small dots.

 What causes thrush?